rage/programming-f20/data/grading-and-exams.md

 # Course grading

-Two grades will be given for the Java Programming MOOC that correspond to courses Introduction to Programming (parts 1-7) and Advanced Course in Programming (parts 8-14).
+Two grades will be given for the Java Programming courses that correspond to courses Introduction to Programming (parts 1-7) and Advanced Course in Programming (parts 8-14).
 Both will be graded on the following scale:

 <table>
     <thead>